Updated 18th April

 H47 – Land south of Wasperton Lane and East of Sandy Way should not be allocated as a Development site in the New Local Plan.
 To see where this site is click here

-We need to complete the democratic process by commenting on the WDC website – more information about that will follow.
+We need to comment on the WDC website – more information about that will follow.

 News of this has been circulated by WDC on an e-mail copied below